Find a spider by...

 Unknown so handle with caution

-certainly qualifies as a zorid based on the descriptions given by Raven, Baehr and Harvey and appears to be an Argoctenus
+not too far from Orange, NSW, and certainly qualifies as a zorid based on the descriptions given by Raven, Baehr and Harvey.
+It appears to be an Argoctenus

 website by Adam Parsons for a spider he found in Southern NSW due west from Wollongong and which he labelled Argoctenus picta.